-(Approved by the chairs of the Use of University Facilities Committee by authority of Executive Order No. 1 and Chapter 478-136 WAC)
+(Approved by the chairs of the Use of University Facilities Committees by authority of Executive Order No. 1 and Chapter 478-136 WAC)

 A state of Washington permit or license is required if alcoholic beverages are served at University facilities (see WAC 478-136-041, Alcoholic Beverage Policy).

 Alcoholic beverages may be possessed, served, sold, or consumed only as a complement to a planned program in the specific room, hall, or area identified on the permit or license.
 A banquet permit (per RCW 66.24.481) authorizes the service and consumption of alcohol at a banquet or organized gathering for members of the host organization and specifically invited guests, in a previously specified location and on a specific date and time.
 A special occasion license (per RCW 66.24.380) authorizes the sale of alcoholic beverages as well as the use of donated or specially discounted alcohol at a special occasion in a previously specified location and on a specific date and time.

 The applicant or host organization must purchase, provide, serve, and/or sell the alcohol.
 University policy precludes program participants from providing their own alcoholic beverages.

 University meetings or other functions may include alcoholic beverages in any room, hall, or area of the University with approval of the appropriate facility scheduler or building manager, the appropriate license or permit from the Washington State Liquor and Cannabis Board, or through a caterer with a Caterers Business License with Liquor Endorsement.
 Persons under 21 years of age may attend the function if there are effective safeguards to prevent the consumption of alcoholic beverages by minors.
 Safeguards can include entry control to admit only invited members and guests, parental control, identification of minors by the applicant or host organization, and/or supervision at the service or sales bar by the applicant or host organization.